 MCP Integration

-kubbi ships an MCP-compatible tool server.
-Install it once and every agent in your stack can create, claim, inspect, and delete temporary encrypted handoffs, including multi-file packages, with no SDK wiring required.
+kubbi runs a hosted MCP server at mcp.kubbi.ai.
+Point any MCP-compatible client at the URL with your API key and every agent in your stack can create, claim, inspect, and delete temporary encrypted handoffs, including multi-file packages, with no SDK wiring required.

 What is MCP?